The Sam Plank novels

 Paperbacks and Kindle editions

 The first five Sam Plank novels are available in paperback format through Bookshop.org in the UK.
-(I am investigating what has happened to the sixth book…) Bookshop.org is an online bookshop with a mission to financially support local, independent bookshops.
+(I am investigating what has happened to the sixth and seventh books…) Bookshop.org is an online bookshop with a mission to financially support local, independent bookshops.
 If you buy the books through my shopfront on Bookshop.org, I get 10% commission over and above my usual paperback royalty, and the website then gives an additional matching 10% back to independent bookshops.
 As they explain on the Bookshop.org website: “By design, we give away over 75% of our profit margin to stores, publications, authors and others who make up the thriving, inspirational culture around books!”
 If you’re tempted, you can purchase the books through my shopfront on Bookshop.org.

 For overseas buyers, I have done my best to set up international links that should point to your domestic Amazon site.
 For “Fatal Forgery”, click here.
 For “The Man in the Canary Waistcoat”, click here.
 For “Worm in the Blossom”, click here.
 For “Portraits of Pretence”, click here.
 For “Faith, Hope and Trickery”, click here.
-And for “Heir Apparent”, click here.
+For “Heir Apparent”, click here.

 If you’re looking for another alternative to Amazon, you can also get paperbacks delivered free from the Book Depository: click here for “Fatal Forgery”, click here for “The Man in the Canary Waistcoat”, click here for “Worm in the Blossom” and click here for “Portraits of Pretence”.